davidedg/QRadar-inspect-tls/README.md

 ## MITMWEB - mitmproxy web interface
 MITMWEB is a web interface for mitmproxy and will listen on port `MITMWEBPORT` of IP `MITMWEBHOST`
 \
-It is optional (we can either use mitmweb or mitmproxy or mitmdump, depending on the needs).
+It is optional (we can either use mitmweb or mitmproxy or mitmdump, depending on our needs).

 #### MITMWEB WEB INTERFACE IPTABLES RULE:
 To be able to connect to its web interface, we need to allow its port in iptables `INPUT` chain: